 What housing is available?

-King's has housing for all incoming freshmen and a variety of options for upperclasses.
-Holy Cross Hall, a 12-story men's residence, and Esseff Hall, a 6-story women's residence serve as our primary freshmen facilities.
+King's has housing for all incoming first-year students and a variety of options for upperclasses.
+Holy Cross Hall, a 12-story men's residence, and Esseff Hall, a 6-story women's residence serve as our primary first-year student facilities.
 Alumni and Flood Halls, 4-story coed apartment complexes for juniors and seniors, and Luksic Hall, which offers double and single rooms, are available for upper-class students.
 Lane House, a 4-unit apartment complex on campus has rooms available for students to rent.